 Crops up again in "The Name of the Doctor."
-John Hurt's character uses this as a justification for unspecified actions so antithetical to the nature of the Doctor that subsequent regenerations have effectively disavowed his existence.
+The War Doctor uses this as a justification how he ended the Last Great Time War; "What I did I did without choice; in the name of peace and sanity".
+It was so antithetical to the nature of the Doctor that subsequent regenerations have disavowed his existence.
 Note that the Eleventh Doctor does accept that whatever happened really was necessary—just not "in the name of The Doctor".

 Versions of this are something of a staple.
 Aeryn, John, Noranti, even Scorpius and Crais have reasons to say this at some point.
 Aeryn definitely had to strike a deal with Crais so D'Argo and John would survive, or the show would have been very short.
 Noranti exposing untold numbers of people including the crew to the "Hynerian plague" - not so good.